sukhcs/zipline/docs/source/alpaca-bundle-ingestion.rst

-Alpaca Data Bundle
+Data Bundles
 =====================

-| Out of the box, I support Alpaca as a data source for data ingestion.
+| Out of the box, we support Alpaca and alpha vantage as a data source for data ingestion.
+| Let's take a look at the alpaca data bundle.
+The process for alpha-vantage is similar.
 | If you haven't created an account, start with that: `Alpaca Signup`_.
 | Why?
 You could get price data for free using the Alpaca data API.
 Free data is hard to get.
 | Any other vendor could be added and you are not obligated to use that.